WarEagle451/myl/README.md

 # What is `myl`?
-Myl is my personal C++ library.
-Myl contains a variety of classes and functions I commonly use.
+Myl is my personal library of everything C++.

 # Table of Contents
 1. [Getting Started](#documentation)